-This Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders and Proxy Instructions Card (the "Proxy Card") are being furnished to the stockholders of Zapata Corporation ("Zapata" or the "Company") by the Board of Directors in connection with the solicitation of proxies for use at the Annual Meeting of Stockholders to be held on March 22, 1999, at 10:00 a.m., EST, at Bloomberg Financial Markets Commodity News, 499 Park Avenue, New York, New York 10022, and at any adjournments thereof (the "Annual Meeting").
+This Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders and Proxy Instructions Card (the "Proxy Card") are being furnished to the stockholders of Zapata Corporation ("Zapata" or the "Company") by the Board of Directors in connection with the solicitation of proxies for use at the Annual Meeting of Stockholders to be held on April 13, 1999, at 12:00 p.m., EST, at Bloomberg Financial Markets Commodity News, 499 Park Avenue, New York, New York 10022, and at any adjournments thereof (the "Annual Meeting").

-It is contemplated that this Proxy Statement and the accompanying form of Proxy Card will first be mailed to Zapata stockholders on or about February 22, 1999.
+It is contemplated that this Proxy Statement and the accompanying form of Proxy Card will first be mailed to Zapata stockholders on or about March 12, 1999.
 The principal executive offices of the Company are located at 1717 St. James Place, Suite 550, Houston, Texas 77056; telephone (713) 940-6100.
 The mailing address of the Company is P.O.
 Box 4240, Houston, Texas 77210-4240.